- Home

 2. Prosciutto-wrapped pork loin with apple stuffing

-If you’re looking forward to a meat-based main but don’t fancy roast turkey, chicken or beef, why not think about pork?
-Some people find pork intimidating to cook, as it can turn out a bit bland or boring – but when it’s done right, it’s definitely worthy of a spot on your Christmas table.
+If you’re looking forward to a meat-based main but don’t fancy roast turkey, chicken, or beef, why not think about pork?
+Some people find pork intimidating to cook, as it can turn out a bit bland – but when it’s done right, it’s worthy of a spot on your Christmas table.

-The trick to perfect pork is to ensure it’s packed with flavour.
-Herbs like rosemary and sage go really well with pork and inject plenty of flavour – and fresh garlic, mustard, and lashings of gravy go a long way in making a pork main stand out even more.
+The trick to perfect pork is to pack it full of flavour.
+Herbs like rosemary and sage go really well with pork – and fresh garlic, mustard, and lashings of gravy will help your pork main stand out even more.

-This prosciutto-wrapped pork loin with apple and rice stuffing by Host The Toast is certainly suitably festive – and you can easily add your own twist to the recipe by making your own homemade stuffing, or simply swapping it for a shop-bought mix you prefer.
+This prosciutto-wrapped pork loin with apple and rice stuffing by Host The Toast is suitably festive – and you can easily add your own twist by making homemade stuffing, or simply swapping it for a shop-bought mix you prefer.

 3. Stuffed ‘No Turkey’

-For several decades, the nut roast was always the go-to Christmas meal for anyone who didn’t eat meat – but considering the vegetarian and vegan movements have skyrocketed in recent years, you might want to consider getting a bit more creative…
+For decades, the nut roast was always the go-to for anyone making a meatless Christmas dinner – but considering the vegetarian and vegan movements have skyrocketed in recent years, you might want to consider getting a bit more creative.

 Seitan is a plant-based food made from wheat gluten, and it just so happens to make one of the most convincing (and healthiest) mock-meat alternatives.
-Packed with protein and with zero cholesterol, you can make seitan yourself from scratch – and if you’re looking for a vegan Christmas main that will also satisfy people who love meat, it’s a great choice.
+Packed with protein and zero cholesterol, you can make seitan yourself from scratch.
+And, if you’re looking for a vegan Christmas main that will also satisfy people who love meat, it’s a great choice.

-You can buy seitan from many vegan and wholefood shops both in person and online – such as on The Vegan Kind Supermarket’s website here.
+You can buy seitan from many shops both in person and online – such as on the Sainsbury’s website.

 4. Spiced roast goose

 Turkey might be the classic Christmas main, but not everyone is a fan.
-And even if you do like turkey, you might just fancy something different this year – but something that still feels really festive and traditional.
-If this sounds like you, then why not have roast goose this Christmas instead?
+And even if you do like it, you might fancy something different this year.
+In this case, a roast goose is a great alternative that still feels really festive and traditional.

 Jamie Oliver’s spiced roast goose with a rich port gravy could be the perfect alternative.
 With a spice mix that includes star anise, fennel seeds, peppercorns, coriander seeds, cloves, and cinnamon sticks, you can rest assured this is a dish that’s absolutely packed with those lovely Christmassy flavours.

-The roast goose itself is wonderfully crispy with a golden skin, so it feels like the ideal Christmas treat – and the rich port gravy is beautifully offset by fresh pops of fresh pomegranate.
+The roast goose itself is wonderfully crispy with golden skin, so it feels like the ideal Christmas treat.
+Plus, the rich port gravy is beautifully offset by pops of fresh pomegranate.

-If you’d like more guidance on cooking the perfect roast goose, have a watch of the video below.
+If you’d like more guidance on cooking the perfect roast goose, why not watch the video below?

-If you love roast beef but want to make a big impression this Christmas, then a beef wellington is a great choice for a meaty main.
-There are many different types of wellington you can make, but for the ultimate indulgence, roast beef fillets wrapped in delicate puff pastry will definitely do the job.
+If you love roast beef but want to make a big impression this Christmas, a beef Wellington is a great choice for a meaty main.
+There are many different types of Wellington you can make, but for the ultimate indulgence, roast beef fillets wrapped in delicate puff pastry will do the job.

-If you’re up for a challenge, why not have a go at making Gordon Ramsay’s beef wellington?
-Made from fillet steak, then covered in a layer of parma ham, chopped mushrooms, and thyme, the wellington is finally wrapped in pastry before being baked until golden brown.
+If you’re up for a challenge, why not have a go at making Gordon Ramsay’s beef Wellington?
+Made from fillet steak and then covered in a layer of Parma ham, chopped mushrooms, and thyme, the Wellington is finally wrapped in pastry before being baked until golden brown.

-This recipe is considered Gordon Ramsay’s greatest dish, and though it’s rather difficult to prepare, it will all be worth it when you bring it out as a beautiful centrepiece.
+This recipe is considered Gordon Ramsay’s greatest dish, and though it’s rather difficult to prepare, it’ll all be worth it when you bring it out as a beautiful centrepiece.

 6. Veggie pithivier

-There are many savoury pithiviers that make great Christmas mains – but Jamie Oliver’s veggie pithivier will please just about everyone.
-Packed with celeriac, creamy leeks, mushrooms, and blue cheese, and wrapped in flaky golden pastry, it’s the perfect vegetarian centrepiece.
+Many savoury pithiviers make great Christmas mains – but Jamie Oliver’s veggie pithivier will please just about everyone.
+Packed with celeriac, creamy leeks, mushrooms, and blue cheese, and wrapped in flaky golden pastry, it’s the perfect centrepiece for a vegetarian Christmas dinner.

-To see how to make a veggie pithivier, have a watch of Jamie Oliver’s video below.
+To see how to make a veggie pithivier, check out Jamie Oliver’s video below.

 7. Sake-cured salmon with sesame sprinkles